-- 1. All licensed hunters (including lifetime and senior citizens) must possess a valid Harvest Information Program (HIP) registration card to hunt any migratory game birds. - 2.
-Youth waterfowl hunting season is open to youth ages 15 and younger for taking ducks, geese, coots, gallinules and mergansers.
+- All licensed hunters (including lifetime and senior citizens) must possess a valid Harvest Information Program (HIP) registration card to hunt any migratory game birds. - Youth waterfowl hunting season is open to youth ages 15 and younger for taking ducks, geese, coots, gallinules and mergansers.
 Youth hunters must be accompanied by a licensed adult age 18 or older.
-The accompanying adult may not hunt or possess a firearm. - 3.
-It is lawful to hunt waterfowl on major waterways, lakes and reservoirs of the state during the gun season for deer, should the waterfowl season be open. - 4.
-Only nontoxic shot size T or smaller approved by the U.S. Fish and Wildlife Service may be used or be in the hunter's possession while hunting waterfowl. - 5.
-McClintic Wildlife Management Area - a.
-Hunting hours for waterfowl within the controlled waterfowl hunting area will be from legal shooting time until noon (prevailing time) Oct.
-1-14, 2023. - b.
-Waterfowl hunting in the controlled hunt area will be by permit only Oct.
-1-14, 2023.
-Go to www.wvhunt.com to apply.
-This area is designated by signs, and includes Ponds 2, 3, 4, 5, 6, 7, 8, 9, 11, 12, 13, 14, 16, 17, 18, 19, 20, 23, 36, 39 and 40. - c.
-Concurrent hunting is prohibited Oct.
-1-14, 2023, in the controlled waterfowl hunting area. - d.
-Waterfowl hunting in the controlled hunt area is permitted during the remainder of the waterfowl season without a permit. - 6.
-Green Bottom Wildlife Management Area - a.
-Hunting hours for waterfowl will be from legal shooting time until noon Oct.
-1-3, 2023. - b.
-Concurrent hunting is prohibited Oct.
-1-3, 2023. - 7.
-Pleasant Creek Wildlife Management Area - a.
-Waterfowl hunting is restricted to Mondays, Wednesdays, Fridays, and Saturdays, from Oct.
-1-14, 2023.
-Waterfowl hunting is prohibited Oct.
-1, 3, 5, 8, 10 and 12, 2023. - b.
-Waterfowl hunting is not restricted for the remainder of the waterfowl season. - 8.
-Deed restrictions prohibit all hunting, including waterfowl, at Warden Lake Wildlife Management Area.
+The accompanying adult may not hunt or possess a firearm. - > It is lawful to hunt waterfowl on major waterways, lakes and reservoirs of the state during the gun season for deer, should the waterfowl season be open. - Only nontoxic shot size T or smaller approved by the U.S. Fish and Wildlife Service may be used or be in the hunter's possession while hunting waterfowl. - > McClintic Wildlife Management Area - Hunting hours for waterfowl within the controlled waterfowl hunting area will be from legal shooting time until noon (prevailing time) Oct.
+1-14, 2024. - Waterfowl hunting in the controlled hunt area will be by permit only Oct.
+1-14, 2024.
+Go to WVhunt.com to apply.
+This area is designated by signs, and includes Ponds 2, 3, 4, 5, 6, 7, 8, 9, 11, 12, 13, 14, 16, 17, 18, 19, 20, 23, 36, 39 and 40. - Concurrent hunting is prohibited Oct.
+1-14, 2024, in the controlled waterfowl hunting area. - Waterfowl hunting in the controlled hunt area is permitted during the remainder of the waterfowl season without a permit. - > Green Bottom Wildlife Management Area - Hunting hours for waterfowl will be from legal shooting time until noon Oct.
+1-3, 2024. - Concurrent hunting is prohibited Oct.
+1-3, 2024. - Deed restrictions prohibit all hunting, including waterfowl, at Warden Lake Wildlife Management Area.